 How to detect it: Version your feature transformations.
 Log the actual feature values that go into the model at inference time, not just the raw inputs.
 Compare feature distributions between training snapshots and live data using PSI — see model skewing and data skew for a detailed breakdown of detection methods.

-Typical root cause: A data engineer updates a normalization function to fix a bug.
+Typical root cause: A data engineer updates a normalization function to fix a legitimate bug.
 The new version produces slightly different values.
 The model was trained on the old values.
-Accuracy drops 8% and nobody connects it to the pipeline change from 3 weeks ago.
+Accuracy drops 8% over the following two weeks — and nobody connects it to the pipeline change from three weeks ago.

 You can’t fix what you can’t see.
 Most teams monitor infrastructure (CPU, memory, response time) but not model health.

 - Input distribution: Are production inputs similar to training?
-Use PSI per feature.
+Use PSI per feature, not just a global drift score.

-- Performance metrics: Accuracy, precision, recall on live data (requires ground truth labels)
+- Performance metrics: Accuracy, precision, recall on live data (requires ground truth labels with reasonable lag).

 The trap: A model can maintain 88% overall accuracy while failing on a high-value segment at 51% accuracy.
 Aggregate metrics hide slice-level failures — always monitor by segment, not just globally.